Three axis stabilized environmentally sealed infrared search and track payload

 SBIR Opportunity Analysis

-The U.S. Air Force is seeking a Direct-to-Phase-II SBIR solution for a low-cost, low-size, low-weight, low-power environmentally sealed three-axis stabilized infrared search and track payload for Group 2/3 UAS to detect and track small UAS at extended range.
-The work calls for detailed design, a critical design review, and a prototype sealed payload package that includes both hardware and software for pointing, stabilization, command and control, raw sensor data output, and on-gimbal inertial measurement.
-The solution should use an off-the-shelf gimbal or mature prototype as a starting point and meet the stated performance targets for IP54 sealing, raw sensor data at 60 frames per second over Ethernet, and the provided size, weight, power, and cost thresholds.
-The topic is restricted under ITAR/EAR, requires disclosure of any proposed foreign nationals, opens May 27, 2026, and proposals are due June 24, 2026 at 4:00 PM UTC.
+The U.S. Air Force is seeking a low-cost, low-size/weight/power, environmentally sealed three-axis stabilized infrared search and track payload for Group 2/3 unmanned aerial systems to detect and track small UAS at extended range.
+The work calls for detailed design of the pointing and stabilization system, a Critical Design Review, and a prototype sealed payload package that includes hardware and software, plus the safety-of-flight data needed by USAF and/or FAA authorities.
+Key requirements include IP54 environmental sealing, compensation for UAV motion and jitter, raw sensor data at 60 frames per second over Ethernet, command and control, accurate line-of-sight pointing data, and on-gimbal inertial measurement, with size, weight, power, and cost targets also specified.
+The effort is a Direct-to-Phase-II SBIR topic with no Phase I awards, requires prior feasibility evidence and disclosure of any proposed foreign-national participation under ITAR/EAR, and is due June 24, 2026.